ssokolow/quicktile/docs/index.rst

 You can also think of it as a standalone alternative to the keyboard-related features of the Compiz Grid plugin.

+QuickTile adds no new visible UI elements.
+No tray icon that just wastes space once you're done configuring it.
+Once it's set up, you've got your choice of new global hotkeys, a new D-Bus API, and/or a new command to invoke from shell scripts.
+That's it.

 For more details, see the illustrations in the :doc:`commands`.

 QuickTile depends on the Python bindings for libraries you :ref:`probably